PUBG: Battlegrounds: Sales

 PUBG Mobile was the second most-downloaded mobile game of 2018, with nearly 300 million downloads worldwide.
 The game's largest market was China, which accounted for 29% of the game's downloads, followed by India and the United States each with about 10% (30 million) of its downloads.
-It was the most-installed battle royale game of 2018, with about 200 million more installs than Fortnite, which received 82 million installs on mobile devices.
+It was also the most-installed battle royale game of 2018, with about 200 million more installs than Fortnite, which received 82 million installs on mobile devices.
 In 2019, PUBG Mobile reached 555 million downloads worldwide, with India accounting for 116 million (21%) of the downloads, China 108 million (19%), and the United States 42 million (8%).

 In Japan, PUBG was the most popular PC game during 2017.
 PUBG Mobile grossed in Japan during 2018.
 In January 2019, the PlayStation 4 version of Battlegrounds sold 7,447 copies within its first week in Japan, which placed it at number 14 on the all-format sales chart.
 By December 2019, the PC and console versions of the game had sold over 60 million copies, in addition to PUBG Mobile having exceeded 600 million downloads.
 By July 2020, computer and console software sales had exceeded 70 million units sold, in addition to PUBG Mobile accumulating 734 million downloads.
 PUBG Mobile had grossed over in revenue by August 2020.
 PUBG Mobile grossed over in 2020, making it the highest-grossing game of the year and bringing its total revenue to over by December 2020.

 In March 2021, it was reported that PUBG Mobile had accumulated 1 billion downloads outside of China since launch.
 By December 2022, PUBG Mobile has grossed worldwide, while Battlegrounds Mobile India surpassed 100 million downloads from the Google Play store.
 By the end of 2021, PUBG: Battlegrounds had an average of 70 million daily users.
 After selling more than 75 million copies, the original PC and console game converted to free-to-play, and according to Krafton's revenue report for the first quarter of 2022, the free-to-play transition was the reason for the increase in the game's profits.
 PC sales had increased by 61 percent for a revenue of $82.3 million.
 In gaming consoles, sales revenue increased by 274 percent over the last year, and monthly active users also increased by almost 300 percent.
 The PC and console versions of the game have a total revenue of $4 billion since the game's release in 2017.
 Combined with the mobile version, which generated $9 billion in revenue until Q3 2022, PUBG: Battlegrounds has a total revenue of $13 billion.